SUI-Components/sui-autocompleted/README.md

 * sui-autocompleted-item
 * sui-autocompleted-item--active

-And the component export an basic CSS that you can include from the package in the node_modules.
+The component exports a basic CSS that you can include from the package in the node_modules.